splobo48/splobo48/README.md

 - 👋 Hi, I’m @splobo48
-- 👀 I’m interested in building products which improve lifes
+- 👀 I’m interested in building products which improve lives
 - 🌱 I’m currently learning Kotlin.
 - 💞️ I’m looking to collaborate on a opensource project.
 - 📫 How to reach me at shailesh.lobo@gmail.com